rage/programming-23/data/faq.md

 If you are unable to receive study credits for the course (see the question above), you will still receive a certificate for completing the course.
 Please check with the study counsellors at your home institution if they have a process for awarding credits based on the certificate.

+### Where do I get the certificate?

+If you obtain a passing grade for the course, you can get a certificate from here: https://www.mooc.fi/en/profile/completions.
+Just log in with your MOOC account.

 ### Do I need to have a University of Helsinki user account?

 No, you do not need a University of Helsinki user account to study on this course.